 Roda Al-Thani is a Qatari Graphic designer based in Doha, Qatar.
-She graduated from Virginia Commonwealth University in Qatar with a BFA in Graphic Design.
-Her work ranges from game design to publications and posters.
-She is currently pursuing an MFA in Visual Narrative at the School of Visual Arts and is the co-founder of asterism studio.
+She graduated from Virginia Commonwealth University in Qatar with a BFA in Graphic Design and MFA in Visual Narrative at the School of Visual Arts.

 A group of women and children are stranded off the coast of Mexico.
 After the Mexican revolution started to progress, the small community that was dependent on the mainland for all their food and supplies began to starve.
 Eventually, all the male inhabitants of the island perished.
 Tirza Rendon a strong willed and outspoken young woman has taken it upon herself to protect the remaining women and children.
 Unbeknownst to the women, the reclusive and isolated lighthouse keeper has come out of hiding after a destructive hurricane.
 After getting rid of all the weapons on the island, Victoriano Álvarez declared himself king of Clipperton and all the women and children his slaves.
 With the help of the late governor’s wife Alicia Arnaud,Tirza gets the courage to face the the mad king of Clipperton island.
 A true story told through the diary of Altagracia Quiroz.